sounddrill31/crave_aosp_builder/README.md

 ## FAQs:
 Q1.
 What is this Crave.io?
 How do I get an account?

 A. Crave.io is a build accelerator capable of cutting down build time by quite a bit.
-They are providing free build servers.
-However, self signup is disabled.
+They are providing free build servers, however: self signup is disabled.

 Please contact either `uvatbc`(`yuvraaj` on telegram) or me on discord/telegram.